-It can be overwhelming (and expensive) to find the perfect backpacking tent—but we don’t think it has to be.
-Whether this is the first or the hundredth time you’ve trekked into the wild to set up your tent, your night out should be about rest and relaxation.
+It can be overwhelming to find the perfect backpacking tent, but it doesn’t have to be.
+Whether this is the first or fiftieth time you’ve trekked into the wild to set up your tent, your night out should be about rest and relaxation.
 That’s why we’ve rounded up our top tent picks—from single-person to family-size.

-To bring you the best backpacks of 2018, we relied on our customers.
-These are the top rated tents in each category, rated by verified purchasers.
-That means real outdoorspeople actually used these tents and came back from the wilds to give us the details.
+To bring you the best tents of 2019, we relied on our customers.
+These are among the top-rated tents in each category, rated by verified purchasers.
 Learn more below.

 Best Single-Person Tent